loki380/AiSD/README.md

-# Algorytmy i Struktury Danych
-# Algorithms Data Structures
+# Algorithms and Data Structures
 ## Used languages
 - C
 - Java